Terahertz Time-Domain Spectroscopy and Density Functional Theory Analysis of Low-Frequency Vibrational Modes of a Benzoxazolium-Coumarin Donor-pi-Acceptor Chromophore: Introduction

 \section{Introduction}

-Terahertz time-domain spectroscopy (THz--TDS) directly captures the subpicosecond electric-field pulse, enabling retrieval of both spectral amplitude and phase without relying on Kramers--Kronig analysis.\cite{neu_2018_jap} Low-frequency vibrational modes (below 3~\THz) serve as sensitive probes of molecular flexibility and weak noncovalent interactions, and can modulate charge-transfer pathways in organic molecules.\cite{chen_2021_saa,hou_2023_saa,paraipan_2023_applsci,ueno_2006_cheml,tu_2023_ijms,schweicher_2019_advmater,jacobs_2023_jpca} These collective motions encode conformational dynamics and intermolecular coupling in donor--\(\pi\)--acceptor (D--\(\pi\)--A) systems; accordingly, THz--TDS accesses them directly and has been used to read out weak interactions,\cite{sun_2021_dalttrans} discriminate polymorphs,\cite{zhang_2016_jpcb} reveal transport-limiting phonons,\cite{schweicher_2019_advmater} and resolve H-bond network vibrations.\cite{paraipan_2023_applsci}
+Terahertz time-domain spectroscopy (THz--TDS) directly captures the subpicosecond electric-field pulse, enabling retrieval of both spectral amplitude and phase without relying on Kramers--Kronig analysis.\cite{neu_2018_jap, koch_2023_nrmp, ulbricht_2011_rmp} Low-frequency vibrational modes (below 3~\THz) serve as sensitive probes of molecular flexibility and weak noncovalent interactions, and can, when resonantly excited, influence charge-transfer pathways in organic molecules.\cite{chen_2021_saa,hou_2023_saa,paraipan_2023_applsci,ueno_2006_cheml,tu_2023_ijms,schweicher_2019_advmater,jacobs_2023_jpca} These collective motions encode conformational dynamics and intermolecular coupling in donor--\(\pi\)--acceptor (D--\(\pi\)--A) systems.
+Accordingly, THz--TDS provides access to this low-frequency regime and has been used to probe weak interactions,\cite{sun_2021_dalttrans} discriminate polymorphs,\cite{zhang_2016_jpcb} reveal phonons in organic semiconductor solids,\cite{schweicher_2019_advmater, koch_2023_nrmp, ulbricht_2011_rmp} and resolve H-bond network vibrations,\cite{paraipan_2023_applsci} as well as collective low-frequency motions in complex macromolecular systems and demonstrate sensitivity to hydration and conformational dynamics.\cite{walther_2003_chemphys}

 Many coumarin dyes are engineered as D--\(\pi\)--A chromophores---typically by placing a strong electron donor at the 6/7-position (e.g., dialkylamino/alkoxy) and coupling it through the coumarin \(\pi\)-system to an electron-accepting carbonyl or cationic heteroaromatic fragment---yielding analyte-responsive intramolecular charge transfer (ICT) and enabling optical and electrochemical sensing.\cite{khan_2023_aoc,kaushik_2016_acssensors,hara_2003_jpcb,wang_2007_advmater} Benzoxazolium heteroaromatics provide a rigid, electron-accepting motif that supports planarity and extended conjugation, and are frequently used in ion-responsive fluorescent probes; recent benzoxazole-based sensors, for example, enable cascade recognition of CN\(^-\) and Fe\(^{3+}\).\cite{cheerala_2023_langmuir,tohora_2023_jphotochemA,yang_2017_analmeth} Fusing these motifs yields benzoxazolium--coumarin (\BCOp{}) derivatives, prototypical D--\(\pi\)--A molecules with extended \(\pi\)-conjugation, pronounced ICT, and conformationally flexible scaffolds relevant to light--matter interactions and nonlinear optics.\cite{baseia_2017_crystals,zhao_1990_chemmater,shang_1998_josab} Notably, this scaffold has been deployed as a cyanide sensor, highlighting its ICT-based reactivity and analyte sensitivity.\cite{palanisamy_2024_jfluoresc}